hashimminhas/Uni-Campus/README.md

 ## Implementation Status

-### Student Service ✅ — Complete (Hashim)
+### Student Service
-The Student Service is fully implemented and ready for Checkpoint 1.
+The Student Service is fully implemented.
 It covers all 6 endpoints required by Assignment 3: register a student, get by ID, update profile, delete, update academic status, and validate.
 All endpoints are tested (5 unit tests with `@WebMvcTest`, no database needed), documented on Swagger UI at `http://localhost:8081/swagger-ui.html`, and verified end-to-end through manual testing.

 **How other services access student data:**
 No service is allowed to query `student_db` directly.
 Instead, they call the Student Service over HTTP.
-The main integration point is the validate endpoint — before a student can enrol in a course, sit an exam, or borrow a book, the responsible service calls `GET /students/validate/{studentId}`.
+The main integration point is the validate endpoint before a student can enrol in a course, sit an exam, or borrow a book, the responsible service calls `GET /students/validate/{studentId}`.
 It returns `valid: true` only if the student exists and their status is `ACTIVE`.
 If the student is suspended, graduated, or not found, the calling service gets a clear response and can reject the request with a meaningful error.
 For cases where the full profile is needed (name, email, program), services call `GET /students/{studentId}` instead.
-This pattern keeps each service independent — they share data through APIs, not shared databases.
+This pattern keeps each service independent they share data through APIs, not shared databases.

----

-## Checkpoints
-- **CP1 (May 5):** 1 microservice fully implemented per student (backend only)
-- **CP2 (May 12):** 2nd service + integration + basic frontend
-- **CP3 (May 19):** Full system + security + Docker + async messaging